braziljs/eloquente-javascript/10_modules.md

 {{index "dijkstrajs package"}}

 The code used to build the road graph lives in the `graph` module.
-Because I'd rather use `dijkstrajs` from NPM than our own path-finding code, we'll make this build the kind of graph data that `dijkstajs` expects.
+Because I'd rather use `dijkstrajs` from NPM than our own pathfinding code, we'll make this build the kind of graph data that `dijkstajs` expects.
 This module exports a single function, `buildGraph`.
-I'd have `buildGraph` accept an array of two-element arrays, rather than strings containing dashes, to make the module less dependent on the input format.
+I'd have `buildGraph` accept an array of two-element arrays, rather than strings containing hyphens, to make the module less dependent on the input format.

 The `roads` module contains the raw road data (the `roads` array) and